 Rule 8A.
 Subpoenas.
 Subpoenas and subpoenas duces tecum will be issued under the authority of the Board only upon a vote of a majority of its members.
 When a case has been assigned to a Hearing Officer, a party must submit a written motion, either at a hearing or by email, for any subpoena, setting forth the particulars of the requested subpoena, justification for its issue and a copy of the requested subpoena.
 If presented at a hearing, the motion must be served on the opposing party at that hearing.
 If presented by email, the motion must be served on the opposing party by email simultaneously.
 The opposing party has 24 hours to file an objection to the motion by email with the Hearing Officer and the opposite party.
 A motion not objected to will be granted as a matter of course, through the process set out below.
 If an objection is received, the Hearing Officer shall issue a recommended ruling on the motion within 24 hours and forward the filings and the recommendation to the Board.
-The Board members shall consider them and each member shall make a determination of "Grant" or "Deny" on the motion and transmit the motion be granted, the Chairman shall be authorized to issue the subpoena(s).
+The Board members shall consider them and each member shall make a determination of "Grant" or "Deny" on the motion and transmit the determination to the Chairman.
+If two or more members of the Board determine that the motion be granted, the Chairman shall be authorized to issue the subpoena(s).